HenriWahl/checkmk-agent-plugin-kubernetes-namespaces/README.md

 This project provides a Checkmk agent plugin for monitoring Kubernetes namespaces and their resources.
 It includes server-side WATO settings for configuring some monitoring parameters.

-An agent plugin will be installed on the Kubernetes nodes.
+Only Checkmk agent plugin will be installed on the Kubernetes nodes.
 The plugin will collect the data and deliver it to the Checkmk server.
-The collected data are retrieved from local `kubectl` commands.
+The collected data are retrieved from local `kubectl` commands, so nothing needs to be installed on the Kubernetes cluster.

 ## Features